DFE-Digital/dsi-platform/src/Dfe.SignIn.Web.Help/ContentFiles/managing-users/how-to-approve.md

 ---
 updated: 2025-08-20
 caption: Managing user requests
-title: How to approve a request
+title: How to approve requests
 summary: |
-  Approving service and organisation access requests is a big part of managing users.
-Find out how with our step-by-step guide.
+  Find out how to approve organisation, service and sub-service access requests.
 ---

 As an approver, you have the responsibility of approving and rejecting requests.